VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 # Tutorial

-Here we will learn enough about Neovim to configure lsp-zero version 3.
+Here we will learn enough about Neovim to configure lsp-zero version 4.
 We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.

+If you already have a Neovim configuration setup with a plugin manager, go to the getting started page for a quick start.

 ## Requirements

 * Basic knowledge about Neovim: what is `normal mode`, `insert mode`, `command mode` and how to navigate between them.
-* Neovim v0.8 or greater
+* Neovim v0.10 or greater
 * git

-> If you are using Neovim v0.7, the branch `compat-07` is compatible with that Neovim version.
-See the [tutorial in the compat-07 branch](https://github.com/VonHeikemen/lsp-zero.nvim/blob/compat-07/doc/md/tutorial.md).

 ## The Entry Point